psychospace/psychospace.info/✼ Stories/⎊ Narration/⎊ Golorr Bares All.md

 >The [[Anti|Ignition Point]], the God of Gods, took pity on the entities that had made only spluttering fire with all their wills, and made the figures three to be without ending as consolation.
 This marked a genesis of a new pantheon: the new patrons of an unending legacy.

-[Statues appear in the void: one of a giant, and one of a dragon.
+[Statues appear in the void: one of a [[giant]], and one of a dragon.
 Stars fill the void, and where the glittering particles existed, now take the form of a timid statue, a shade of a baby, desperately trying to keep its cohesive physical form.]

 >It is believed thus the primeval angel and outsider being from on high became the platinum drake [[Athemat]] and the sun-giant [[Cientia]] respectively: soul and time, concepts lost to the infant world, now returned.
 >